In which case is brush clearing mandatory?

 You have an obligation to clear your land and keep it in a brushed state if it is located within 200 meters a wood or a forest.

-If your brush clearing operation extends beyond the boundaries of your property, you must inform the owner of the neighboring land by any means that the brush clearing operation will also involve his land.
+If the brush-clearing operation extends beyond the boundaries of your property, you must inform the owner of the neighboring land by any means that the brush-clearing operation will also concern his land.

 You have to ask them for permission to enter their land to do this.